 This shortcode tells the page to display your product table, and pulls in the default options from the plugin settings page.
 Your default product table will look something like this:

-Feel free to add any other text or images above or below the order form shortcode.
+Feel free to add more text or images, either above or below the order form shortcode.
 You could even have multiple order forms for different categories, with headings for each.
 How you structure it is completely up to you.
 When choosing the layout, it’s key to consider the way your particular customers shop.

 Step 3.
 Choose order form columns